open-mmlab/mmdetection/docs/en/user_guides/tracking_visualization.md

 - `line_width`: The linewidth of lines.
 Defaults to 3.
 - `alpha`: The transparency of bboxes or mask.
 Defaults to 0.8.

-Here is a visualization example of DFF:
+Here is a visualization example of YOLOX:

 ![test_img_29](https://user-images.githubusercontent.com/99722489/186062793-623f6b1e-163e-4e1a-aa79-efea2d97a16d.png)